LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 In C this is the best way to accomplish data hiding.
 If a variable is out of scope then it can't be modified or referenced.
 This has the benefit of reducing what can be courrupted and makes debugging easier.
-For the most part, this is as simple as declaring and/or defining the variable at the point of first use.
+For the most part, this is as simple as declaring the variable at the point of first use for automatic storage variables.
 However, C has some other neat features that makes this rule slightly more complicated.

 #### Static

 Typically `static` is know for declaring a variable that persists within a function.
 For the most part this should be avoided as it is an easy way to create side effects.
-However, static can be used on a function to specify that its scope is within the file.
+However, static in C can be used on a function to specify that its scope is within the file.
 More specifically it is indicating internal linkage.
 It is kind of like creating a private method since it will be usable only in that source file.
 These type of functions should **NOT** be declared in the header file, and they should reside in just the source file.
 Defining a static method in the header file would give each file that includes the header a separate function definition.
 It defeats the purpose of specifying internal linkage, and really is not necessary.
-Although I suppose you could try to make your very own Java Interface in C if you really wanted to.
+Although If you were crazy you could try to make your very own Java Interface in C if you really wanted to.

 Example of defining a static method
 ```